tsroten/pynlpir/README.rst

 PyNLPIR
 =======

-PyNLPIR is a Python wrapper for the
+PyNLPIR is a Python wrapper around the
 `NLPIR/ICTCLAS Chinese segmentation software <http://nlpir.org>`_.

 Easily segment text using NLPIR, one of the most widely-regarded Chinese text